 After breakfast, we went back to the room to plan our escape.
 I guess I shouldn’t really say that “we” were going to plan our escape, since I had virtually no knowledge of the station.
 I also had no military training, martial arts knowledge, weapons training, or anything of that sort which might come in handy later.
 The only thing I would have going for me was a pretty savvy electronics knowledge.
-Having the top of the line machinery in school and at the house, and having an engineer as a father made for a good learning experience in electronics.
+Having the top-of-the-line machinery in school and at the house, and having a father with an engineering background made for a good learning experience in electronics.

 “Alright, so what’s the plan?”
 I asked, as we sat down on the bed.

 “The problem with any attempt at escape is that this place can be locked down in an instant.
-Whatever we do has to be so inconspicuous, that we’re not noticed until it’s too late.
+Whatever we do has to be so inconspicuous that we’re not noticed until it’s too late.
 I can figure out how to get us a spaceship, but how do we get it out of here once they lock down the bay due to an unauthorized flight?
 I’ve thought through everything, and nothing seems feasible.”

 “But even if you could figure that out, how would we get enough food on board to keep us alive long enough to get anywhere?”

 “Well, that’s a little bit easier.
-There is typically a years worth of food for all potential passengers packed on board spaceships.
-Since these small ships can hold about thirty people, that’s fifteen years worth of food.
+There is typically a year’s worth of food for all potential passengers packed on board spaceships.
+Since these small ships can hold about thirty people, that’s fifteen years’ worth of food.
 And if we ration that out, we might be able to make it twenty years.”

 “That sounds wonderful.”
 I said, with a grimace.
 “Are there even any other outposts fifteen years away?”

-“There’s one that’s about two lightyears away, so about twenty-five years worth of travel on these ships.
+“There’s one that’s about two lightyears away, so about twenty-five years’ worth of travel on these ships.
 But once we’re within five to ten years of an outpost, we would most likely be able to find some other ships we could trade with.
 Or we could send out an S.O.S. beacon and play the rescue card.”

 “But anyone who found us and ran our ship information would find out who we were.
 Where could we even go that would be safe?
 And all that is assuming we don’t get chased down from the beginning by the forces on Ardua.”

-“I think we’ve gone into this knowing that our chances are slim, no matter what route we take.
+“I think we’ve gone into this knowing that our chances are slim no matter what route we take.
 We just have to pick the route we can live with the most, then give it our best shot.
 Unless you want to go for the earthworm and fungus option, I think we’re locked in here.”

 I thought about it for a moment, but there really wasn’t all that much to think about.
 “Unfortunately, I think you’re right.
 Although there is one other option that hasn’t been considered.”